andreiliphd/snake/README.md

 ## Features
 - Support choosing a directory for your image classification task
-- You can choose batch size, learning rate, and number of epochs.
+- You can choose batch size, learning rate, and number of epochs

 ---